 Playing for the Braves in his final big-league game, Weiss started at shortstop in Game 1.
-(Rafael Furcal, now a Cardinals shortstop, was the Braves’ second baseman that day.)
+(Rafael Furcal was the Braves’ second baseman that day.)
 In the third inning, Weiss delivered the two-run single that knocked Ankiel from the game after the left-hander had thrown five wild pitches and walked four that inning.
 It would be Weiss’ last hit of his big-league career.
 Boxscore

-In selecting Weiss as their manager, the Rockies must see some parallels with La Russa.
+In selecting Weiss to manage, the Rockies likely saw parallels with La Russa.
 Like Weiss, La Russa began his major-league playing career as an Athletics shortstop.
-La Russa clearly was a positive influence on Weiss when he managed the shortstop in Oakland.
+La Russa was a positive influence on Weiss when he managed the shortstop in Oakland.

 Interviewed by MLB.com columnist Tracy Ringolsby, Weiss said, “Tony taught me the finer points, foremost how to prepare.
 I see the game through his eyes.
 I’ve read his books over the last few years.
 He’s knowledgeable in baseball and even more than that in real life.
 We just see the game in very similar terms.”

 Said La Russa to Ringolsby: “He (Weiss) excelled, he prepared and then, more importantly, he competed at a level higher than a lot of guys.
 It’s like studying for a test.
 Everybody can study for the test.
 Not everybody can take the test.
 He was a guy who really set the tone for the club.”